2. The Rise of the Antichrist

 They overcame him by the blood of the Lamb and by the word of their testimony; they did not love their lives so much as to shrink from death (Revelation 12:11).

 What do you think is meant by the phrase, “the saints will be handed over to him?” (v.
 25).
 The Greek word for saint is Hagios.
 It means something that is separated from ordinary everyday use.
-It is something, or someone set apart as holy, and he or she have been brought into relationship with God and designated by Him as having a sacred purpose or special significance to Him.
+It is something, or someone set apart as holy, and he or she has been brought into a relationship with God and designated by Him as having a sacred purpose or special significance to Him.

 Question 3) When you think of the events of the last days leading up to the Second Coming of Christ, what is your greatest fear?
 How do you think Christ would answer your concern?

 Whatever your fear is, you do not face it alone.
 Jesus said, “surely I am with you always, to the very end of the age” (Matthew 24:20).
 When Nebuchadnezzar threw Shadrach, Meshach, and Abednego into the fiery furnace, there was a fourth One in the fire with them (Daniel 3:25).
 When you go on a train journey, you get your ticket before you board the train.
 Don’t spend time worrying about it.
 God will give us the grace to help us in our time of need (Hebrews 4:16).